-The Old Water Tower: A crisply designed Passivhaus1 December 2016
+The Old Water Tower: A Crisply Designed Passivhaus

 The layout of the building is fairly typical, with living spaces on the ground floor, and bedrooms and bathrooms upstairs.
 The staircase forms the centre of the plan, separating the living room from the kitchen and dining area, and framing a utility room and study nook.

 The windows are carefully arranged on the west elevation to take advantage of the views, whereas the east and north elevations have small windows to reduce heat loss and to avoid overlooking adjacent houses.
-The garden to the west is raised above the internal floor level to allow full views of the landscape while eating and sitting outside.
+The garden to the west is raised above the internal floor level, allowing the family to enjoy far-reaching views of the landscape while eating and sitting outside.

-The front door is set deep into the middle of the east elevation to provide shelter while searching for keys or taking off muddy boots.
-The tight entrance porch area is deliberately enclosed to accentuate the sense of release when stepping into the 8m high entrance hall which acts as the focus of the house.
+The deep-set front door provides shelter while searching for keys or taking off muddy boots.
+And the tight entrance porch area is deliberately enclosed to accentuate the sense of release when stepping into the high entrance hall, which acts as the focus of the house.

 After a construction phase of around seven months, The Old Water Tower is now a well-established family home.
 The build is a living example of how Passivhaus principles can be merged with imaginative design to create an energy-efficient house that sits comfortably within traditional surrounds.